Posts

 Image

 The Queen’s Laundry—the oldest historic building in Yellowstone National Park Release Date: April 19, 2021 Yellowstone is dotted with historic places.
-But did you know that the oldest building that is still standing, built 140 years ago, was constructed because of a thermal spring?
-Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
+But did you know that the oldest building that is still standing, built 140 years ago, was constructed because of a thermal spring? ellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
 This week's contribution is from Annie Carlson, Research Coordinator at the Yellowstone Center for Resources, Yellowstone National Park.
-Queen's Laundry bathhouse, in the Lower Geyser Basin of Yellowstone National Park.
+Sources/Usage: Public Domain.
+View Media Details Queen's Laundry bathhouse, in the Lower Geyser Basin of Yellowstone National Park.
 Building began under superintendent Philetus Norris in 1881 but was never finished.
-(Credit: Jim Peaco, Yellowstone National Park.
-Public domain.)
 Every historic building in Yellowstone has a story to tell.
-You may be familiar with the impressive Old Faithful Inn or Fort Yellowstone’s t
+You may be familiar with the impressive Old Faithful Inn or Fort Yellow...

 Caldera Chronicles: Yellowstone’s Cool Thermal Areas - USGS